 Nagano Prefecture is the perfect destination for those traveling from the Eastern and Western regions of Japan.
 It is surrounded by an abundant 3,000 meters (1.86 miles) of mountains, plateaus, and nature.
 And did we mention the hot springs?
 This hot springs town has plenty of long-running lodgings where people can wear summer kimonos and enjoy the scenery from an outdoor bathing area.
 With plenty of things to do in Nagano, you’ll easily fill your day with adventure.
 Check out all places to visit in Nagano, and book your trip now!
-Here are our top recommendations for hot springs hotels and inns in Nagano, Japan.
-Check them out now!
+Here are our top recommendations for hotels with onsen in Nagano, Japan.